natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Mi-28N.md

 '''With ATGMs'''
 [[File:Mi-28N firing a missile.png|thumb|350px|Mi-28N firing an Ataka ATGM]] At a comfortable range, 16 Atakas is more than enough ATGMs to deal with any and all threats that your team faces.
 It's suggested to go for priority targets first, the targets that your team is struggling to eliminate, like an enemy tank in a hull-down position, or for you, any SPAAs that may be in the area.
 This will be very useful for your team.
 If you run out of Atakas, it is advised to return to base and rearm for a second run.

 It's advised to watch for SPAAs first before you get down to business.
 At this battle rating, SAMs are incredibly deadly.
 Once one fires on you, you've run out of options if you're unable to terrain mask.
 Their missiles can reach you in seconds from kilometres away, so always be sure you are clear of enemy air defence before engaging the rest of the enemy team.
 If at low altitude, you could play whack-a-mole with the enemy SPAA, in hopes to drain their ammunition reserves, though letting your team get to them first is a better strategy.

 Atakas can double as an AA platform as well.
 Unlike the Hellfires seen on many Western helicopters, the Atakas don't go straight up, as they are beam-riding ATGMs.
 This means you can lock an enemy aircraft, of course under the Ataka's maximum range of 6 km, fire, and watch it go to the target.
-If the target is manoeuvering, be sure to hit your sight stabilization (lock) key again so that you can give some control to the missile while it's locked on to the enemy.
+If the target is manoeuvring, be sure to hit your sight stabilization (lock) key again so that you can give some control to the missile while it's locked on to the enemy.
 Not doing this could lead to the Ataka missing.
 As the Atakas don't feature a proximity fuse like the Vikhr missiles, a direct hit is required.

 '''With rockets + AAM'''

 The Havoc's first spawn loadout is an effective combination of rockets and air-to-air missiles.
 The gun alone is enough to destroy many targets.
 The rockets are great for disabling enemy tanks at range, and destroying them when up close.
 The Iglas, while not the best AAMs, are able to be mounted in racks of four - two on each side - making a grand total of eight air-to-air missiles.
 This gives you a lot of opportunity to engage enemy air units, especially helicopters; whether they spawn in first or they come into the game later with ATGMs: if you happen to survive to the mid-game, you can be an essential air defence platform for your team.
 [[File:Mi-28N firing its gun.png|thumb|350px|Mi-28N firing the 2A42 autocannon]]
 It's recommended to climb directly above the battlefield if there are no enemy SPAAs.
 If there are, stick to the lower ground and let them be destroyed later on in the match; it's not worth it to poke out and attempt to duel it, especially if it knows your exact location.
 Rushing in and hoping to see a group of enemies is not the best strategy; your chopper will be easily shot down this way.
 Knowledge is power.
 Above the battlefield, and with the thermal imaging, you can essentially scout every enemy for your team by shooting a couple of rounds.